Ecclesbourne Valley Railway: Signalling and line operation

-The railway principally operates on a token system, with the Wirksworth to Duffield section currently holding one token in the form of an Annett's key.
-The Wirksworth to Ravenstor incline holds a different Annett's key.
+The railway principally operates on a token system, with the Wirksworth to Duffield section currently holding one token in the form of an Annett's key; the Wirksworth to Ravenstor incline holds a different Annett's key.
 Due to a ruling gradient on the line, the Wirksworth to Duffield section is protected by a trap-point just north of Wirksworth Station.
-The Wirksworth- Duffield line can now also be split in two sections with the installation of a passing loop at Shottle.
+The Wirksworth-Duffield line can now also be split in two sections with the installation of a passing loop at Shottle.
 This currently only happens on special events and bank holidays, as it requires two signalmen, one at each end of the loop, to be stationed for the day as there is currently no signal box to control movements in and out of the loop centrally.
 The former Oddingly crossing box is currently being restored for use as a signal box at Shottle.
 Two-train operation should be able to happen more regularly once it is finished.

 An unusual piece of track work was installed at Wirksworth on platform 3.
 The track was interlaced (overlapping) either to allow the platform to be used for passenger trains or to allow wagons to collect stone from the adjacent dock.
-The interlaced section of track was operated by a manual tight point but still came under the control of the Wirksworth-to-Ravenstor train token.
+The interlaced section of track was operated by a manual tight point, but still came under the control of the Wirksworth-Ravenstor train token.
 This feature has since been removed, however, as it was no longer required.

 There were (and currently still are) very few physical signals on the line, apart from indications at cross-overs.
 One semaphore signal was located almost underneath Cemetery Lane Bridge, but this has recently been relocated to Shottle station as part of the signalling project for the passing loop.
 Another electronic signal was located at Duffield station to warn that it is the end of the line.
 It is believed that this signal was permanently lit for nearly forty years, before being swept away in the reconstruction of the platform ready for the reopening.